akshit2941/SpotiTube/README.md

 ## SpotiTube

-In this project you transfer you spotify playlist to youtube abd vice versa
+In this project you transfer you spotify playlist to youtube and vice versa

 You can also download your songs.